Nicole D. Horowitz

 During law school, Nicole worked as an extern for the Honorable Edward M. Chen in the United States District Court, Northern District of California, for the Honorable Barbara Jaffe in the New York State Supreme Court, and on the Government Team of the San Francisco Office of the City Attorney.
 She also served as the senior managing editor of Hastings Law Journal and acted as a Spanish interpreter for the Hastings Refugee & Human Rights Clinic.

 - Welgus v.
 TriNet et al., 2017 WL 6466264 (N.D.
-Cal.): Obtained dismissal on behalf of TriNet, its officers, and directors of class action claims asserted against them under the Securities Exchange Act and Securities Act based on TriNet’s IPO, secondary offering, and subsequent filings.
+Cal.): Obtained dismissal, and affirmance of dismissal by the Ninth Circuit, on behalf of TriNet, its officers, and directors of class action claims asserted against them under the Securities Exchange Act and Securities Act based on TriNet’s IPO, secondary offering, and subsequent filings.

-- Defended client in two-week arbitration of contract dispute.
+- Defended client in preparation for and during two-week arbitration of contract dispute.

 - Represented electronics manufacturer in multidistrict antitrust class action litigation.

-- Conducted internal investigation of ethics violations for investment advisor.
+- Conducted mock SEC examination of multi-billion dollar investment advisor.